-Don’t be an ‘Ick’: Tinder’s Dating Dictionary aims to clear the flirty confusion
+Don’t be an ‘ick’: Tinder’s dating dictionary aims to clear the flirty confusion

 A majority of the words were used from the “Tinder’s Year In Swipe 2022” report published in December, which showed it was mainly younger adults using the newer phrases.

 Feel like you need to brush up on your vocabulary before your next swipe?
-Check out the Dating Dictionary in its entirety here, which is a good idea if you don’t want to get “benched.”
+Check out the Dating Dictionary in its entirety, which is a good idea if you don’t want to get “benched” (or set aside as a backup while your prospective sweetheart continues to date others.)